Bajtix/overworld_client/README.md

 # Project Overworld
 This project started as a small experiment which's goal was to create a multiplayer game using the Unity game engine.
-Currently, it is developed only by me with occasional help from my friends.
+Currently, it is developed only by me with original music by @REafiki and occasional help from my friends.
 This repository is currnently public, but I will make it private after a full release of the game.

 ## [  Check out the Server repo](https://github.com/Bajtix/overworld_server)